 Growing up in our household in the 1960s was quite an experience when it came to politics and social issues.
-My Dad was a Goldwater Republican, which meant he had no patience for the great societal upheavals of that decade that Walter Cronkite brought to our attention nightly while we ate our dinner.
+My Dad was a Goldwater Republican, which meant he had no patience for the great societal upheavals of that decade that Walter Cronkite brought to our attention nightly while we sat around the dinner table.
 As one example, my Dad had absolutely no use for Dr. Martin Luther King, Jr. who he deemed to be a “troublemaker” and “rabble-rouser.”
 But even at a very young age I realized that my father would have had a completely different perspective on King and the civil rights movement had he been an African-American.

 In the early 60s, discrimination was no longer a tenable position in American society, at least in the law books.
 If King hadn’t led the march against racism, someone else would have risen up.
 Unfortunately, more than a few pastors of White evangelical and fundamentalist churches twisted Bible passages in their sermons to justify segregation and discrimination before and during the civil rights struggle.
 Many more just kept their mouths shut in the face of blatant evil.
 King’s leadership of the civil rights movement, which required great personal sacrifice and ultimately cost him his life, is something we should honor.